Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/06_warning_system.md

-# GDScript warning system
+# PScript warning system

-The GDScript warning system complements `static typing` (but it can work without static typing too).
+The PScript warning system complements `static typing` (but it can work without static typing too).
 It's here to help you avoid mistakes that are hard to spot during development, and that may lead to runtime errors.